naturalis/role_treebase/README.md

 ```

 ## Reference
 * "role_treebase" installs Postgresql, Tomcat6, Apache2 and deploys the Treebase webapp.
-Every 5 minutes there is a cron check that restarts tomcat if cpu looad is excessive.
+Every 5 minutes there is a cron check that restarts tomcat if cpu load is excessive.
 * "letsencrypt" installs letsencrypt, authenticates through port 443 and install a ssl certificate.

  These classes depend on the following modules: